 Professor Oerther's credentials include: Professional Engineer (PE) in DC, MO, OH; Board Certified Environmental Engineer (BCEE) of the American Academy of Environmental Engineers and Scientists; Chartered Engineer (CEng) in the United Kingdom; Certified Environmental Health Specialist in MO; Diplomate of the American Academy of Sanitarians; Certified Environmental Professional (via eminence) of the Academy of Board Certified Environmental Professionals; and Chartered Environmentalist (CEnv) in the United Kingdom.

-Professor Oerther's professional distinctions include: Fellow, American Academy of Nursing; Fellow, Royal Society for Public Health; Fellow, Royal Society for Art; and Fellow, Chartered Institute of Environmental Health; and Fellow, Academy of Nursing Education; and Fellow, Society of Environmental Engineers.
+Professor Oerther's professional distinctions include: Fellow, American Academy of Nursing; Fellow, Royal Society for Arts; Fellow, Royal Society for Public Health; Fellow, Chartered Institute of Environmental Health; and Fellow, Academy of Nursing Education; and Fellow, Society of Environmental Engineers.

 Representative, publications co-authored by Professor Oerther include:

 - Alm, et al, 1996, The Oligonucleotide Probe Database, Appl Environ Microbiol, 62:3557

 - Oerther et al, 2001, Quantifying Filamentous Microorganisms in Activated Sludge Before, During, and After an Incident of Foaming by Oligonucleotide Probe Hybridizations and Antibody Staining, Wat Res, 35:3325

 - Choi, et al, 2005, Influence of Cross-Flow Velocity on Membrane Performance During Filtration of Biological Suspension, J Mem Sci, 248:189